bbusenius/Temporal-Mark/README.md

 - **Tool-agnostic**: Compatible with Obsidian, Vim, and other text editors
 - **Automation-friendly**: Non-interactive CLI flags for AI and script integration
 - **Scalable**: Modular design supports future web UI and multi-user features

-## Contributing

-This project follows a phased development approach.
-See `tasks/todo.md` for current implementation status and next steps.